Posted by Chrom Tech on 16th Oct 2025

 Key Highlights

-- Autosampler vials play a crucial role in maintaining sample integrity and enhancing analytical testing accuracy.
+- Autosampler vials ensure sample integrity and accuracy in analytical testing.

-- Understanding the different types of autosampler vials such as borosilicate glass and plastic aids in selecting the right vial for specific applications.
+- Understanding the difference between borosilicate glass and plastic vials is key to selecting the right option.

-- Best practices for using autosampler vials include selecting the appropriate closure and septa to maintain sample quality and instrument performance.
+- Best practices include pairing the correct closure and septa to maintain sample quality.

 Introduction